-business An integrated set of activities and assets conducted and managed for the purpose of providing: (a) a return to investors; or (b) lower costs or other economic benefits directly and proportionately to policyholders or participants.
+An integrated set of activities and assets conducted and managed for the purpose of providing: (a) a return to investors; or (b) lower costs or other economic benefits directly and proportionately to policyholders or participants.
 A business generally consists of inputs, processes applied to those inputs, and resulting outputs that are, or will be, used to generate revenues .
-If goodwill is present in a transferred set of activities and assets, the transferred set shall be presumed to be a business. business combination The bringing together of separate entities or businesses into one reporting entity. carrying amount The amount at which an asset or liability is recognised in the statement of financial position . cash-generating unit The smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets. cash-settled share- based payment transaction A share-based payment transaction in which the entity acquires goods or services by incurring a liability to transfer cash or other assets to the supplier of those goods or services for amounts that are based on the price (or value) of equity instruments (including shares and share options) of the entity or another group entity. change in accounting estimate An adjustment of the carrying amount of an asset or a liability , or the amount of the periodic consumption of an asset, that results from the assessment of the present status of, and expected future benefits and obligations associated with, assets and liabilities.
-Changes in accounting estimates result from new information or new developments and, accordingly, are not corrections of errors . closing rate The spot exchange rate at the end of the reporting period. commencement of lease term The date from which the lessee is entitled to exercise its right to use the leased asset.
-It is the date of initial recognition of the lease (ie the recognition of the assets , liabilities , income or expenses resulting from the lease, as appropriate). compound financial instrument A financial instrument that, from the issuer's perspective, contains both a liability and an equity element. consolidated financial statements The financial statements of a parent and its subsidiaries presented as those of a single economic entity. construction contract A contract specifically negotiated for the construction of an asset or a combination of assets that are closely interrelated or interdependent in terms of their design, technology and function or their ultimate purpose or use.
+If goodwill is present in a transferred set of activities and assets, the transferred set shall be presumed to be a business.
+The bringing together of separate entities or businesses into one reporting entity.
+The amount at which an asset or liability is recognised in the statement of financial position .
+The smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
+A share-based payment transaction in which the entity acquires goods or services by incurring a liability to transfer cash or other assets to the supplier of those goods or services for amounts that are based on the price (or value) of equity instruments (including shares and share options) of the entity or another group entity.
+An adjustment of the carrying amount of an asset or a liability , or the amount of the periodic consumption of an asset, that results from the assessment of the present status of, and expected future benefits and obligations associated with, assets and liabilities.
+Changes in accounting estimates result from new information or new developments and, accordingly, are not corrections of errors .
+The spot exchange rate at the end of the reporting period.
+The date from which the lessee is entitled to exercise its right to use the leased asset.
+It is the date of initial recognition of the lease (ie the recognition of the assets , liabilities , income or expenses resulting from the lease, as appropriate).
+A financial instrument that, from the issuer's perspective, contains both a liability and an equity element.
+The financial statements of a parent and its subsidiaries presented as those of a single economic entity.
+A contract specifically negotiated for the construction of an asset or a combination of assets that are closely interrelated or interdependent in terms of their design, technology and function or their ultimate purpose or use.